finom/defi/packages/react/README.md

 ### Store class

 As it mentioned above you can use any object as store but it's recommended to use classes to keep your store well structured.
-All classes used used as sore
+Let's say store has `auth` "sub-store" which is created by `Auth` class.

 ```js
 // ----- store.js -----